prajjwal1/prajjwal1.github.io/_pages/bookshelf.md

 - Meditations by Marcus Aurelius
 - Letters to a Stoic by Seneca
 - Discourses by Epictetus
-- Man's search for meaning by Victor
+- Man's search for meaning by Victor Frankle
 - Stoicism and the art of Happiness
+- Longing for Less (Minimalism)

+## Autobiography
+- Classic Feynman by Richard Feynman

 ### Finance
 - Broke Millenial